aphrodite-engine/aphrodite-engine/aphrodite/diffusion/csrc/attn/vmoba_attn/README.md

-# Attention Kernel Used in sgl-diffusion
+# Attention Kernel Used in Aphrodite

 ## VMoBA: Mixture-of-Block Attention for Video Diffusion Models (VMoBA)